tzdanows/img-grid/readme.md

 This will:

-- Set your name, bio, and quote
+- Set your name, bio, and quote(optional)
 - Define gallery routes (auto-maps to Cloudinary tags)
 - Create a .env file with Cloudinary credentials